 Eczema Shampoo: What Eczema is and What to Use At Home

 What is eczema?

-“If you have a mild case of seborrheic dermatitis or eczema, you can use any anti-dandruff shampoo.
+“If you have a mild case of seborrheic dermatitis or eczema, you can use an anti-dandruff shampoo.
 If you have a more severe form, there are anti-dandruff shampoos that have higher levels of actives.
 For example, there are products on the market that have higher levels of active ingredients.
 If you don’t see improvement, see a doctor and they may prescribe a steroid that will help get rid of the inflammation that causes the redness and flaking.”

-“People talk a lot about home remedies, but in this case, it’s not about moisturization.
+“People talk a lot about home remedies, but in this case, it’s not about moisturizing.
 These diseases are caused by having an oily scalp.
-It’s really about your scalp not producing right skin cell turnover that it should.
+It’s really about your scalp not producing the right skin cell turnover that it should.
 It’s turning the skin over too quickly.
 So, you really need to be careful about how you want to treat it at home.”

 Editors’ note: Refrain from treating severe cases of eczema at home.
 Consult a physician before trying any at-home remedies.

 Give your scalp a relaxing experience that will nourish and soothe your scalp.
 Love Beauty and Planet Soothe & Nourish Hemp Seed Oil & Nana Leaf Scalp Serum is infused with coconut oil and gives your skin the refresh it needs.

 In addition to RE-fresh, there are many other shampoos and conditioners you can use to help with the flaking caused by eczema.
 Keep scrolling to check out our favorites.

 1. Dove Dermacare Scalp Soothing Moisture Shampoo and Conditioner